 Between 1970 and 2019, the most common air pollutants’ combined emissions dropped by 77% in the US8

-In 1970 the government of the United States implemented their Clean Air Act.
+In 1970 the government of the United States implemented the Clean Air Act.
 Since then, innovators have made technological advances to improve air quality in the US.
-The progress has not stopped.
+Progress in reducing air pollution has not stopped.
 In 2017 the emission of pollutants further dropped by 7%.

-The United States is one of the countries which meet the air quality standard for carbon monoxide nationwide.
+The United States is one country that meets the air quality standard for carbon monoxide nationwide.

 Presently, particle and ground-level ozone pollution are lower than they formerly were.
 However, there is a need for further improvement.
 The level of air pollution presently still has dangerous consequences for our health.
-Europe and the US have successfully implemented long-term policies that improved their air quality.
-Regardless, researchers find significant numbers of people remain exposed to unsafe air in these places.
+Europe and the US have successfully implemented long-term policies that improve air quality and reduce particulate pollution.
+Regardless, researchers find significant numbers of people remain exposed to polluted areas with unsafe air.